zpok3/Waters-of-Life/README.md

 > If you are using a third-party antivirus, you will need to find the exclusions menu and add one to the same folder.

 ## Root Mods
-Next we will run the Fallout Anniversary Patcher, its features include a Mod Limit Fix, Intel HD Graphics Bypass, Games for Windows Live Disabler, and specifically for Steam/Epic it applies a 4GB/LAA patch and downgrades the game executable to 1.7.0.3 for mod compatibility.
+Next we will install FOSE, updated OGG Vorbis libraries, and the Fallout Anniversary Patcher.
+This patcher will allow the game to automatically load FOSE when launching the game directly via `Fallout3.exe`, along with many other useful features.
+For the Steam version, this will also downgrade the game for compatibility with FOSE.
 1. In your `Installation Location` folder, open the `__Files Requiring Manual Install` folder.
-2. Copy **everything** to the game's `Root` folder.
+2. Copy **everything** to the game's `Root` folder and overwrite when prompted.
 3. Still in the game's `Root` folder, double-click on `Patcher.exe` to run it.
 4. A command prompt should show up, run for a few seconds, then read as follows: